How to Choose an MBA Program — According to Former AdComs (2025–2026)

 Admissions officers, of course, are also looking for candidates with impressive academic backgrounds and credentials.
 This doesn't necessarily mean a 4.0 GPA and a perfect score on the GMAT or GRE, though these things certainly help.
 (Note also that you might, for instance, offset a low undergraduate GPA with a strong GMAT score.)

-A great way to gauge your chances of success are to compare your statistics to those of the most recent entering class of your target programs.
-See the average GPAs and GMAT/GRE scores of the top 25 business schools here.
-Aim for at least the average; if you’re below the average for one stat (low GPA, for instance), try to go above average in the other (high test score).
+A great way to gauge your chances of success is to compare your statistics to those of the most recent entering class of your target programs.
+Aim for at least the average.
+If you’re below the average for one stat (low GPA, for instance), try to go above average in the other (high test score).

 Admissions committees are looking for future leaders and the surest predictor of future behavior is past behavior.
 Therefore, candidates with material leadership experience to their name, whether professional, personal, or otherwise, will have an advantage.

 Did you take charge of a large mergers & acquisitions project for your consulting firm that resulted in a successful transaction?
-Did you manage your company's summer interns on a recurring basis?
+Did you manage your company's summer interns repeatedly?
 Did you collaborate with your professional peers to reduce your employer's carbon footprint or present important analytical dashboards to senior management?

 Experiences like these, in sum, will make you a stronger MBA applicant.
 This is particularly important for deferred MBA applicants who have less work experience to their names, but can show leadership through clubs, internships, projects, entrepreneurial endeavors, and more.